-The SB and MB are in consensus to maintain DHB Bank's core business model in the short to medium term with gradual steps for further diversification.
+The SB and MB have been in consensus to maintain DHB Bank's core business model in the short to medium term with gradual steps for further diversification.
 This stance also has the support of both of the bank's shareholders.
-On the other hand, to have a fresh look to the bank's overall business model, a strategy review has been initiated at the beginning of 2023 with external consultants, aimed at being finalized in H1 2023.